thriveweb/davis-legal/content/pages/faq.md

     necessary.

-    No work will be commenced by Robert (unless urgent) until appropriate agreement is reached about the terms of his retainer.
+    No work will be commenced by Rob (unless urgent) until appropriate agreement is reached about the terms of his retainer.

     Cost estimates are available upon request.
-In appropriate cases Robert is willing work on a deferred or conditional basis.
+In appropriate cases Rob is willing work on a deferred or conditional basis.
 It is often necessary to review the brief before any cost estimate can be made.